Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity: Acknowledgments

 \section{Acknowledgments}

-We thank E.~Kirby, N.~Laracy, N.~Shipp, and J.~Wojno for helpful discussions.
+We thank A.~Helmi, J.~Johnson, E.~Kirby, N.~Laracy, J.~Read, N.~Shipp, and J.~Wojno for helpful discussions.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence ``Origin and Structure of the Universe."
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.

 LN is supported by the DOE under Award Number DESC0011632, and the Sherman Fairchild fellowship.
 ML is supported by the DOE under contract DESC0007968 and the Cottrell Scholar Program through the Research Corporation for Science Advancement.
-BO and TC are supported by the US Department of Energy under grant number DE-SC0011640.
+BO and TC are supported by the US Department of Energy under grant number DESC0011640.
 MF is supported by the Zuckerman STEM Leadership Program and in part by the DOE under grant number DE-SC0011640.
 SGK and PFH are supported by an Alfred P. Sloan Research Fellowship, NSF Collaborative Research Grant \#1715847 and CAREER grant \#1455342, and NASA grants NNX15AT06G, JPL 1589742, 17-ATP17-0214.
 AW is supported by NASA, through ATP grant 80NSSC18K1097 and HST grants GO-14734 and AR-15057 from STScI, and a Hellman Fellowship from UC Davis.
 This work utilized the University of Oregon Talapas high performance computing cluster.
 Numerical simulations were run on the Caltech compute cluster ``Wheeler,'' allocations from XSEDE TG-AST130039 and PRAC NSF.1713353 supported by the NSF, and NASA HEC SMD-16-7592.

 RES thanks Nick Carriero, Ian Fisk, and Dylan Simon of the Scientific Computing Core at the Flatiron Institute for their support of the infrastructure housing the synthetic surveys and simulations used for this work.